MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} metaverse, envisioned as one of the next evolution directions of the Internet, is designed to create a fully immersive, self-sustaining virtual environment in which people can engage in activities such as playing, working, and socializing~\cite{wang2022survey}.
-This vision is propelled by advances in the fifth-generation (5G) and the forthcoming sixth-generation (6G) communication technologies, renowned for their low latency and high data throughput.
+\IEEEPARstart{T}{he} metaverse, envisioned as a major evolutionary step for the Internet, aims to create a fully immersive, self-sustaining virtual environment for activities such as playing, working, and socializing~\cite{wang2022survey}.
+This vision is propelled by advances in fifth- and sixth-generation (5G/6G) communication technologies, which offer low latency and high data throughput.
 These technologies play a critical role in seamlessly integrating the Internet of Things (IoT) data into metaverse services, thus bringing the once-fictional concept of immersive experiences closer to reality.

 Metaverse services are beginning to reveal their vast potential across a broad spectrum of industries, from gaming and autonomous driving to education and marketing.
-Notably, the application of vehicles within the metaverse has captured significant interest due to the enhanced safety features and immersive experiences offered by state-of-the-art augmented reality (AR) technologies.

-Market report~\cite{11} forecasted that the global automotive metaverse market will grow from $1.9$ billion in 2022 to $6.5$ billion by 2030.
-Automakers like BMW have recently doubled down on AR technology in their projects.
-As shown in Fig.~\ref{scenario}, augmented information makes driving safer by showing potential hazards hidden behind the vehicle in front of you.
-Moreover, Nissan's~\cite{Nissan} upcoming technology utilizes a 3D AR interface that merges the real world with the virtual world to provide the driver with augmented information about the surrounding area.
-In addition, Vanarama has also implemented a visual parking assistance function using AR~\cite{parking}, which is expected to identify empty spaces in busy car parks and display useful information, such as parking fees, on the windscreen. \IEEEpubidadjcol
+Notably, the application of vehicles within the metaverse has attracted significant interest, particularly for the enhanced traffic safety enabled by state-of-the-art augmented reality (AR) technologies.
+Market report~\cite{marketsandmarkets2023metaverse} projected that the global automotive metaverse market would grow from \$$1.9$ billion in 2022 to \$$6.5$ billion by 2030.
+Automakers such as BMW are actively investing in AR technologies.
+As shown in Fig.~\ref{scenario}, augmented information improves driving safety by displaying potential hazards obscured by the vehicle ahead.
+Moreover, Nissan's~\cite{10401029} upcoming technology utilizes a 3D AR interface that merges the real world with the virtual world to provide the driver with augmented information about the surrounding area.
+In addition, Neuron mobility\footnote{\url{https://immersive-technology.com/augmentedreality/neuron-introduces-new-ar-parking-assistant/}} has announced the launch of an innovative AR parking assistance system to improve passengers' parking routines and trip-end experiences. \IEEEpubidadjcol